unicode-org/message-format-wg/spec-syntax.md

 Separately from formatting functions,
-MF2 allows for messages to include display and markup elements, i.e. pattern elements that could represent anything from HTML tags to instructions for a translator to keep an inner span as untranslated.
+MF2 allows for messages to include display and markup elements, i.e. pattern elements that could represent anything from HTML tags, formatting information for the voice assistant, to instructions for a translator to keep an inner span as untranslated.

 To underline the difference between elements and formatting functions, these use a syntax much closer to HTML or XML,